-Tricuspid valve disease is a condition in which the valve between the two right heart chambers (right ventricle and right atrium) doesn't function properly.
+Tricuspid valve disease is a heart condition in which the valve between the two right heart chambers (right ventricle and right atrium) doesn't work properly.
 Tricuspid valve disease often occurs with other heart valve problems.

-Several types of tricuspid valve disease exist, including:
+There are several types of tricuspid valve disease, including:

 - Tricuspid valve regurgitation.
-In this condition, the tricuspid valve doesn't close properly, and blood flows back into your heart's upper right chamber (right atrium).
+The tricuspid valve doesn't close properly, and blood flows backward into your heart's upper right chamber (right atrium).

 - Tricuspid valve stenosis.
-In this condition, the tricuspid valve is narrowed, decreasing the amount of blood that can flow through it from the right atrium to the lower right heart chamber (right ventricle).
+The tricuspid valve is narrowed, reducing the flow of blood from the right upper heart chamber (right atrium) to the lower right heart chamber (right ventricle).

 - Tricuspid atresia.
-In tricuspid atresia — a condition present at birth (congenital) — the tricuspid valve isn't formed, and a solid sheet of tissue blocks the blood flow between your right heart chambers.
+In this condition present at birth (congenital heart defect), the tricuspid valve isn't formed.
+A solid sheet of tissue blocks the blood flow between your right heart chambers.

-- Ebstein's anomaly.
-Ebstein's anomaly is a congenital heart defect in which a malformed tricuspid valve sits lower than normal in the right ventricle.
+- Ebstein anomaly.
+Ebstein anomaly is a congenital heart defect in which a malformed tricuspid valve sits lower than normal in the right ventricle.
 This can cause blood to flow back into the right atrium (tricuspid valve regurgitation).